AltairJr91/UsersAPI/README.md

 - **Create User:** Create a new user by providing the required user details.
 - **Read User:** Fetch user details by their unique ID.
 - **Update User:** Modify user details, such as email, name, or phone number.
+- **DeleteUser:** Delete user from the database.
-- **Delete User:** Mark a user as deleted without removing them from the database.
+- **Delete with Patch User:** Mark a user as deleted without removing them from the database.

 ## Prerequisites